 A limited number of industry customers have contributed a significant portion of our revenues in the past.
-In 2020, we generated approximately 86% of our total revenues from three major industry customers, including Meituan and Ele.me.
-Although we continually seek to diversify our customer base, we cannot assure you that the proportion of the revenue contribution from these industry customers to our total revenues will decrease in the near future, as the on-demand delivery market is highly concentrated, with Meituan and Ele.me accounting for more than 95% of the market share in terms of the number of delivery orders and revenue in 2019, according to the F&S report.
+We generated approximately 93% and 93% of our total revenues from three major industry customers in 2021 and 2022, respectively, including Meituan and Ele.me.
+Although we continually seek to diversify our customer base, we cannot assure you that the proportion of the revenue contribution from these industry customers to our total revenues will decrease in the near future, as the on-demand delivery market is highly concentrated.
 Other on-demand consumer service markets that we serve are also relatively concentrated with a limited number of market players.

-Dependence on a limited number of major industry customers will expose us to the risks of substantial losses if any of them reduces or even ceases business collaborations with us.
+Our dependence on a limited number of major industry customers will expose us to the risks of substantial losses if any of them reduces or even ceases business collaborations with us.
 Specifically, any one of the following events, among others, may cause material fluctuations or declines in our revenues and have a material and adverse effect on our business, financial condition, results of operations and prospects: